 David practiced medicine in Borysław and in the 1930's lived in this house.
 He and his wife Rose died in the 1930's prior to the Holocaust.

-Left: Jacob Lichtgarn and his grandchildren, Anna Blanka, the older chlld standing to Jacob's left, her brother Dolek sitting in the chair and Sophie in the centre.
-Anna Blanka and Dolek were the children of Jacob's son, David, and Rose Lichtgarn of Borysław.
+Anna Blanka (1904-1944) and Dolek were the children of Jacob's son, David, and Rose Lichtgarn of Borysław.
 Sophie's parents are not known but she was probably a cousin of Anna Blanka and Dolek.
-The photograph was takn in the Drohobyczstudio of Wilhelm Russ (see The Family of Wilhelm Russ.)
+The photograph was taken in the Drohobycz studio of Wilhelm Russ (see )

 Jacob Lichtgarn (Lichtengarn), David's father was born around 1848 in Rohatyn, Galicia to Abraham and Taube Lichtgarn.
 His brothers Chaim David and Mayer Josel also lived in Rohatyn.
 With other members of his family, Jacob was in the business of manufacturing and painting signs.
 Jacob married Beila Glanzberg, the daughter of Berl Marcus and Zlata Glanzberg.
 They lived in Rohatyn where they had seven children.
 Beile Glanzberg Lichtgarn died in Rohatyn in 1892

-Right: David's daughter Blanka Lichtgarn and her brother Dolek taken around 1925.
+David and Rose's daughter Anna Blanka Lichtgarn and her brother Dolek taken around 1925.
 Dolek was in medical school in Italy when the war broke out.
 He was able to emigrate to the United States.
 Like his father, he became a physician.